 In Revelation, after the apostle John describes the river of life, he mentions another striking feature: “On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations” (Revelation 22:2).

-The Tree of Life in the Bible
+Where is the Tree of Life mentioned in the Bible?

 The tree of life is mentioned three times in Genesis 2, in Eden, and again four times in Revelation, three of those in the final chapter.
 These instances seem to refer to Eden’s literal tree of life.
 We’re told the tree of life is presently in Paradise, the intermediate Heaven (Revelation 2:7).
 The New Jerusalem itself, also in the present Heaven, will be brought down, the tree of life and all, and placed on the New Earth (Revelation 21:2).
 Just as the tree was apparently relocated from Eden to the present Heaven, it will be relocated again to the New Earth.

-In Eden, the tree appears to have been a source of ongoing physical life.
+In Eden, the tree of life appears to have been a source of ongoing physical life.
 The presence of the tree of life suggests a supernatural provision of life as Adam and Eve ate the fruit their Creator provided.
 Adam and Eve were designed to live forever, but to do so they likely needed to eat from the tree of life.
 Once they sinned, they were banned from the Garden, separated from the tree, and subject to physical death, just as they had experienced spiritual death.
 Since Eden, death has reigned throughout history.
 But on the New Earth, our access to the tree of life is forever restored.
 (Notice that there’s no mention of a tree of the knowledge of good and evil to test us.
 The redeemed have already known sin and its devastation; they will desire it no more.)

 In the New Earth, we will freely eat the fruit of the same tree that nourished Adam and Eve: “To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God” (Revelation 2:7).
 Once more human beings will draw their strength and vitality from this tree.
 The tree will produce not one crop but twelve.
 The newness and freshness of Heaven are demonstrated in the monthly yield of fruit.
 The fruit is not merely to be admired but consumed.